hughjonesd/trading-genetics/README.md

-This is the git repository for the paper "Trading social status for genetics in marriage markets: evidence from Great Britain and Norway" by Abdel Abdellaoui, Oana Borcan, Pierre-André Chiappori and David Hugh-Jones.
+This is the git repository for the paper "Trading social status for genetics in marriage markets: evidence from Great Britain and Norway" by Abdel Abdellaoui, Oana Borcan, Pierre-André Chiappori, David Hugh-Jones, Fartein Ask Torvik and Eivind Ystrøm.

 The current version of the paper is at https://github.com/hughjonesd/trading-genetics/blob/master/trading-genetics.pdf.